 5. Go Rock Climbing in Tarifa

 Whether you’re new to climbing or an experienced climber with your own equipment, there’ll be a route to suit you on the San Bartolo range in Betis.

-Why not try your hand at yoga rock climbing or full moon climbing… we’re not sure what either involve but they sound intriguing!
+Why not try your hand at yoga rock climbing or full moon climbing… we’re not sure what either involves but they sound intriguing!

 You can also boulder here, the discipline of climbing on smaller rock formations without a rope and harness, which may appeal if you don’t like heights or are new to rock climbing.

-Even later in the day, it is the Spanish way to have coffee and cake to keep you going until dinner, often served after 10pm.
-Eating like a local not only means enjoying fantastic Spanish tapas, jamon, and sea-food but also changing your dining times; it makes sense when it’s still 30°C at 9pm!
+Even later in the day, it’s the Spanish way to have coffee and cake to keep you going until dinner, often served after 10 p.m.
+Eating like a local not only means enjoying fantastic Spanish tapas, jamon, and seafood but also changing your dining times; it makes sense when it’s still 30°C at 9 pm!

-One other food tip: try the local red tuna when you’re in Tarifa.
-It is literally caught off the coast by the small fishing fleet using traditional methods and will be served to you on the day it is caught.
+One other food tip: try the local red tuna when you’re in Tarifa old town.
+It’s literally caught off the coast by the small fishing fleet using traditional methods and will be served to you on the day it is caught.
 It’s the best tuna we’ve ever eaten!

 Free to enter, these Roman ruins are extensive and remarkably intact.
 The views from here across the wide bay to the mountains beyond will leave you in no doubt as to why the Romans wanted to live here.

 There are numerous cycling routes for all skill and fitness levels.
-Take a group tour or hire bikes and head out with a map – for us the best way to do it!
+Take a group tour or hire bikes and head out with a map – for us, this is the best way to do it!
 You’ll get lost, see incredible scenery, and find new trails and places to explore.

 Work hard and play hard is definitely practiced here in Tarifa!